thomasboy2017/Winpatable-/IMPLEMENTATION_COMPLETE.md

 Your request to "add more professional software (audio, cad, programming) to the compatibility" has been successfully completed.
 Winpatable now supports **14 professional applications** across multiple categories.

+*Compatibily is with the current versions of said software, updates might break compatibility*
 ---

 ## What Was Added